 - The computer must be owned by NCSU.

-- New for both types of license: Adobe products will now prompt for an Adobe login when you run any CC products.
+- Adobe products now prompt for an Adobe login when you run any CC products.

 - If you have an NUL, you will use your Enterprise ID.